juergenweb/FrontendComments/README.md

 echo $comments;
 ```
 ### Indirect output, including the change of some parameters
-This kind of output is necessary, if you want to change some global settings before the output.
+This kind of output is necessary, if you want to overwrite some global settings before you output the markup.

 By the way: The only scenario for changing paramters on the frontend will be the case, if you use the same comment field on different templates and you need to change some parameters on each template.
 In this case you need to change them inside the template and not in the backend configuration.